madisongh/digsigserver/README.md

     $ sudo install -m 0755 tegra194-flash-helper.sh \
       /opt/nvidia/L4T-32.2.3-tegra186/Linux_for_Tegra/bootloader/tegra194-flash-helper

-If you are supporting Jetson TX2 devices that use both PKC signing and SBK encryption of bootloader files, you will also need to apply a patch from meta-tegra:
+If you are supporting Jetson TX2 or Jetson AGX Xavier devices that use both PKC signing and SBK encryption of bootloader files, you will also need to apply a patch from meta-tegra:

     $ P=/path/to/meta-tegra/recipes-bsp/tegra-binaries/files
     $ cd /opt/nvidia/L4T-32.2.3-tegra186/Linux_for_Tegra